When God Winks At You

 Oh my gosh I thought I was gonna start sprinting through the church!
 What a God Wink!
 A sign from God telling me He was paying very close attention to my life!
 I was not alone, at all!

 Now, let me be clear about something.
 I was already spiritually baptized into Christ by grace through faith—which is all that is required to be saved (see Romans 6:6, Ephesians 2:8,9).
 My spirit had been killed off, buried, and resurrected with Christ since the time I first believed as a boy.
 Water doesn’t save, only faith does.
 Peter makes that clear, as does Paul.
 (1 Peter 3:21, 1 Corinthians 1:17).

 Water baptism is a celebration of your spiritual birthday!
-It is not your actual day of spiritual birth, and it does not cause your spiritual birth.
+Unless you first believed that day, it is not your actual day of spiritual birth, and it does not cause your spiritual birth.
 You can put swimming trunks on a monkey and dip him in water, saying, “I baptize you in the name of the Father, Son, and Holy Spirit!” but that won’t give him a new perfect spirit–or a spirit at all.
 We must stop making a law out of water baptism.
 Many people stay in bondage because they think it didn’t “work” the first time, but there was nothing to be worked!
 You celebrated!
 That’s all you did!
 Going down into a liquid and then back up didn’t achieve anything!

 However, I cannot describe to you how I felt on that drive home…that warm September night, windows down, smile on my face, and a feeling of complete contentment.